 - Can you rank for the keywords that matter?

-Those still matter—but now, AI-driven search and Generative Engine Optimization (GEO)—which means optimizing your content for how AI systems summarize, recommend, and cite information—add a new layer:
+These factors remain important.
+However, AI-driven search and Generative Engine Optimization (GEO), which involves optimizing content for how AI systems summarize, recommend, and cite information, now add a new dimension:

 - Do your brand, products, and ideas show up as trusted entities—not just URLs?